atlas-bi/website/src/docs/bi-library/getting-started.md

 In just a few minutes you can have Atlas BI Library web app running on your computer.

-{% admonition
-  "note",
-  "Visual Studio Code",
-  "Due to version conflicts in Visual Studio, the webapp is now developed in Visual Studio Code, and the ETL developed in Visual Studio 2017.
-Unfortunately later versions of Visual Studio do not yet include SQL Server Integration Services."
-%}

 ## Required Tools

 There are a few build tools required to get started.
 The .Net version of Atlas BI Library is intended to run on Windows PC's that are connected to a domain.